Lady Beetle, Ladybeetle, Ladybird, Ladybird Beetle, Lady Beetle, Ladybug, Ladybird Larvae, Ladybeetle Larvae

 Most are predatory, helping to control garden pest populations.

-Species of ladybird in the Subfamily Epilachninae feed on garden plants.
+Species in Subfamily Epilachninae will eat plants.

-You can attract beneficial ladybirds into your garden by installing insect habitats.
+You can attract beneficial ladybirds and larvae into your garden by installing insect habitats.
 This could either be a bug box or insect hotel; or other alternatives include flower borders, hanging baskets, hedges, wildflower patches and herb gardens.